feinorgh/cdda-recoil-model/README.md

 * Its effect on the mass of the firearm
 * Its effect on the recoil reduction of the firearm (in Joules)

+## External Ballistics

+To simulate the effect of drag, ballistic coefficients, bullet shapes, etc., may be overkill (pun intended) for CDDA, but some effects might contribute both to realism and fun (of both kinds) in the game.

+### Environmental Effects on Bullet Trajectory

+* Wind
+* Humidity
+* Ricochets
+* Fragmentation

+### "Barrier Blind" ammunition

+Certain types of ammunition (like the M855A1 Enhanced Performance Round) are designed to be able to penetrate intermediate barriers like car doors, windows, planks, even steel plates, without severely compromising lethality in a soft target.

+### Tracers

+Tracers could be fun, and could potentially set fire to things, and be used for attracting the attention of NPCs from a distance.

+### Sabots

+Long range sniping is not yet a thing, but for certain calibres (say .50 BMG) sabot rounds could be used to penetrate even armored vehicles and APCs.

+## Terminal Ballistics

+A model for taking into account penetration, energy dumped into the target, expansion, fragmentation, etc. could be made.
+There's a lot of ballistic data to be found online.

+If and when a more detailed model for injuries and damage becomes a thing in CDDA, terminal ballistics could take into account the effect of hitting bone, major blood vessels, nerves, and muscles.

+Also, terminal ballistics calculation would allow for overpenetration calculations.
+Certain rounds could pass through a number of zombies more or less unhindered.
+And, you could fire through cars, walls, and even trees in some circumstances.

+### Bullet types

+These are already modeled by damage modifiers in the current game, but could be expanded upon.

+* JHP
+* FMJ
+* Open Tip
+* Solid
+* Spitzer

+### Frangible ammunition

+These types of rounds disintegrate almost completely when they hit something, often leaving a visible mark.
+When hitting a body, they could have devastating superficial wounds, causing severe shock and pain, but could potentially be stopped completely by light body armor (even a leather coat).

+### Armor Piercing

+These are already modelled, but could also play into the putative "terminal ballistics" model above.

+### Explosive Rounds

+These could also have devastating effects on tissue and/or walls, locks, doors, etc.
+A good terminal ballistics model could take into account the damage dumped by the round itself when penetrating, and the effect of the explosion after penetration.

+## Other Effects

+### Noise

+The amount of energy transformed into noise is proportional to the escaped gases of the firearm.
+The more energy in the ejected gases, the larger the report.

+This effect is modeled by "gun loudness", but could be calculated as an effect of the energy released at discharge.

+Also, at longer distances, it's still possible to hear the crack of the shockwave of the bullet passing by, before you hear the sound of the firearm discharge.
+(Unless of course, the round is subsonic before it misses you.
+If it hits you, you probably have more pressing concerns than thinking about the noise.)

+### Ammunition Weight

+A fully loaded firearm weighs more than an empty firearm.
+For some firearms, this effect can be considerable.
+The recoil from a fully loaded Glock 19M is markedly less (at least theoretically), than firing the last round from the same firearm, due to the mass of the firearm including the cartridges still in the magazine.

+### Heat

+Firearms heat up when fired, some more than others.
+The energy imparted onto the receiver from the gases released may sometimes have a considerable effect on the rate of fire, the wear of the parts, on accuracy, and on the shooter itself, which may get burned on certain parts (say, the barrel of a FN MAG after firing 150 rounds into a gang of Kevlar Hulks).

+Some firearms may become so hot they cook-off a cartridge in the breech without the shooter pulling the trigger.
+Certain machine guns may continue to fire this way until they run out of ammo (or misfire).

+This could be simulated by estimating a heatup from a portion of the released energy of the ammo, and the heat capacity of the barrel/mechanism.

+Oh, and a hot barrel would glow bright in infrared, which may attract certain types of monsters (or repel others?).

+### Fouling

+There is already a model for fouling in the game.

+### Wear & Tear

+Some parts of a firearm can only withstand a certain number of shots.
+Recoil springs, lugs, firing pins, breech blocks, etc. may be worn out after 10000 to 50000 rounds fired.

+Similar to vehicles, a system for breaking down a specific part of a weapon, and to fix it, might be interesting, and also play into the various ways a firearm may malfunction.

+### Environmental Effects

+Cold weather conditions may cause firearms to lock up, as can humidity, dirt and debris, and, one can assume, general filth.

+### Interchangeable Parts and Firearm Disassembly

+Most firearms can be disassembled into smaller parts.
+You can fit a H&K G3 fully inside a messenger bag if you take it apart.

+It would be interesting to have to ability to take firearms apart and replace broken parts in one from another.
+This would be a system similar to vehicle engines.